nimanzik/scoter/README.md

 location part of the calculation (see Nooshiri et al. (2017) for more details).

-## New weighting and re-weighting scheme
+## New Weighting and Re-weighting Scheme

 **SCOTER** allows each neighbouring event to be directly weighted during the iterative station terms calculation.
 The weights are defined according to the